 When you create a group assignment, a grade column is created automatically.

-In the Original Course View, you can start grading group assignments from the Needs Grading page or the Grade Center.
+You can start grading group assignments from the Needs Grading page or the Grade Center.

 Control Panel > expand the Grade Center section > Needs Grading